aflaxman/dp_2020_census/plugged_text.md

 This work has not investigated more detailed research uses of decennial census data in social research tasks, such as segregation research, and how this may be affected by TopDown.
-On the other hand, human subject research requires informed consent (Belmont Principles);
-de-identified data is not HSR, but if it is re-identifiable, it should not be considered de-identified, should it?

 Another important use of decennial census data is in constructing control populations and survey weights for survey sampling of the US population for health, political, and public opinion polling.
-This work provides some evidence on how TopDown may affect this work, but further work is warranted.
+Our work provides some evidence on how TopDown may affect this application, but further work is warranted.

 This work still fits into the beginning of a discussion on how to best balance privacy and accuracy in decennial census data collection, and there is a need for continued discussion.
-This need must be balanced against a risky sort of observer bias---attitude surveys have found that calling attention to the privacy and confidentiality of census responses, even if done in a positive manner, reduce willingness to answer census questions.[ref]
+This need must be balanced against a risky sort of observer bias---attitude surveys have found that calling attention to the privacy and confidentiality of census responses, even if done in a positive manner, reduces the willingness of respondants to answer census questions.[ref]

 Limitations
 -----------

 There are many differences between the 1940 census data and the 2020 data to be collected next year.
-Number of geographic levels, number of strata to be included in detailed queries.

-Additional changes are being planned, HDMM instead of geometric mechanism, for example.
+In addition to the US population being three times larger now, the analysis will have six geographic levels instead of four, ten times more race groups and ove r 60 times more age groups.
+We expect that this will yield detailed queries with typical exact count sizes even smaller than the stratified counts for enumeration districts we have examined here.
+We suspect that impact of this will likely be to slightly decrease accuracy and increase privacy loss, but the accuracy of our hypothesis remains to be seen.

+In addition to the changes in the data, additional changes are planned for TopDown, such as a switch from independent geometric noise to the High Dimensional Matrix Mechanism.
+We expect this to increase the accuracy a small amount without changing the empirical privacy loss.
-Our approach to quantifying error focused on the median absolute error, and there are important tails to this distribution as well.

-Our empirical privacy loss is not comprehensive, and there is the possibility that some other perturbation or some other test statistic would reveal a larger privacy loss than we have found with our approach.
+In this work, we have focused on the median of the absolute error, but the spread of this distribution is important as well, and in future work, researchers may wish to investigate the tails of this distribution.
+We have also focused on the empirical privacy loss for specific queries at specific geographic aggregations, and our exploration was not comprehensive.
+Therefore, it is possible that some other test statistic would demonstrate a larger empirical privacy loss than we have found with our approach.
 Our approach also assumes that the residuals for different locations is generalizable to the residuals from the same location when run with different data.
-Although these are certainly different, it is likely that the difference is sufficiently small as to not affect our estimates substantially.
+Although these are certainly different, we suspect that the difference is sufficiently small as to not affect our estimates substantially.

 Conclusion
 ==========

-DP in census, what will it be?
-Opportunity to have something that balances privacy and accuracy, but this opportunity is not without risks.
+The TopDown algorithm will provide a provably $\epsilon$-DP disclosure avoidance system for the 2020 US Census, and it provides affordances to balances privacy and accuracy.
+This is an opportunity, but it is not without risks.
+Taking advantage of the opportunity and mitigating the risks will require that we understand what the approach is doing, and we hope that this analysis of the 2018 E2E test can help build such understanding.